"What if I give it all away?"

 www.sharinglaw.net

-6/8/05: TRANSFEREE LIABILITY IN CT: recipients of gifts subject to penalty are themselves potentially liable for the donor's cost of care
+TRANSFEREE LIABILITY IN CT: (1) recipients of gifts subject to penalty are themselves potentially liable to the State for the donor's cost of care

 Medicaid eligibility is a confusing and complex area of the law.
 If you are making a decision, or planning a course of action, because you think it will, or will not, "affect your eligibility for Medicaid" should you require long-term care, you should consult a professional from your own state, who is familiar with the local rules and agencies.
-Also keep in mind that the law is always changing and that professional may not be able to "guarantee" that things will work out as planned.
+Also keep in mind that professionals may not be able to "guarantee" that things will work out as planned.
 This article is intended only to make you familiar with some of the basic facts about the ways in which gifts or "transfers" can affect eligibility IN CONNECTICUT.
 This article is included because this subject is as much misunderstood as it is widely discussed.
 Be aware that the law on transfers may be applied differently in different states.
-You should also be aware that the law in this area is changing, that what follows is only an interpretation of the rules, and that state agencies and officials may not necessarily agree with all of the statements in this article.
-MAJOR CHANGES HAVE MADE THE MAKING OF GIFTS MUCH MORE DANGEROUS FOR BOTH GIVER AND RECIPIENT.
+You should also be aware that the law in this area is changing, that what follows is only an interpretation of the rules as of the date shown above, and that state agencies and officials may not necessarily agree with all of the statements in this article.

-If you are reading this article because you are wondering if SOMEONE ELSE, who is elderly, "should make gifts" for Medicaid, please remember that any elder law attorney worthy of the name will view the elderly person has his or he client, and not you -- there is no "should" when it comes to gifts.
+If you are reading this article because you are wondering if SOMEONE ELSE, who is elderly, "should make gifts" to qualify for Medicaid, please remember that any elder law attorney worthy of the name will view the elderly person as his or her client, and not you -- there is no "should" when it comes to gifts.
+Even if a gift won't cause a penalty (such as to a disabled child) that does not mean that it may not still negatively impact the person making the gift.
 If you are elderly yourself, be sure the attorney you see makes it clear that YOU are the client, not the thoughtful relative who drove you to the appointment.

 ~